Monthly Archives: September 2011

 Rosh HaShanah is often referred to as “The Feast of Trumpets.”
 Prior to Rosh HaShannah, the shofar or ram’s horn is blown.
 The blowing of the trumpets is a call for people to repent.
 Many eschatological theologians believe that Jesus fulfilled all of the spring biblical feasts (Passover, Unleavened Bread, Firstfruits, and Pentecost) in his first coming.
 They also believe that Jesus will fulfill the fall biblical feasts (Rosh HaShannah, Yom Kippur, and Tabernacles) in his second coming.
 According to this perspective, Rosh HaShannah will be the time when Jesus returns…the resurrection of the dead…it will be the day when Christians are raised to new life.
 “Listen, I tell you a mystery: We will not all sleep, but we will all be changed—in a flash, in the twinkling of an eye, at the last trumpet.
 For the trumpet will sound, the dead will be raised imperishable, and we will be changed” (1 Corinthians 15:51-52).

 We are not made righteous by performing good works…this is a biblical truth (Titus 3:5-7).
-None the less, we could definitely learn a little bit about doing good deeds from our Jewish brothers and sisters on this “Feast of Trumpets.”
+Nonetheless, we could definitely learn a little bit about doing good deeds from our Jewish brothers and sisters on this “Feast of Trumpets.”
 Righteousness by faith does not alleviate our responsibilities to serve God, our neighbors, and our planet.
 We are called, as followers of Christ, to respond to God’s mercy and grace by doing good works.
 Ephesians 2 spells it out for us, yet we often overlook verse 10:

 “For it is by grace you have been saved, through faith—and this is not from yourselves, it is the gift of God—not by works, so that no one can boast.
 For we are God’s handiwork, created in Christ Jesus to do good works, which God prepared in advance for us to do.”